Try It Yourself

 Transactions

-Gives feedback about what the flow is doing on component level.
-It shows data of headers and the body at each step.
+Provides feedback on what the flow is doing at the component level.
+It shows header and body data at each step.
 See the Flow Tracing page in the Dovetail Academy for more information.